mbj/axiom-arango-adapter/README.md

 Installation
 ------------

-There is currently no gem release, also for some dependencies, use git sources:
+There is currently no gem release for `veritas-arango-adapter` as well as for some of the dependencies, so please use git sources:

 ```ruby
 gem 'composition',            :git => 'https://github.com/mbj/composition.git'